-Why would you want to send a professional email?
-There are a number of reasons.
-You might send your cover letter to a potential employer, a thank you letter to a colleague who agreed to be a reference, a resignation letter to your current boss, or a request for a letter of recommendation.
+When might you need to send a professional email?
+There are a number of possibilities.
+You might need to send your cover letter to a potential employer, a thank-you letter to a colleague who agreed to be a reference, a resignation letter to your current boss, or a request for a letter of recommendation.

 - Subject Line: The subject line should concisely convey your purpose for writing.
 Your subject line can be as simple as "Thank You" or "Request for Recommendation."

 - Greeting: Even if you are writing a very short email, include a greeting.
 If you know the name of the person, include it.
 Unless you are on a first-name basis with the person, call them by their title.